ARTIST'S STATEMENT

 As we look at a painting, we are simultaneously being looked back at by it.

-What exists there is not a fixed relationship of “seeing and being seen.”
-Just as inhaling and exhaling alternate to form a single breath, seeing and being seen merge together, and we become one with the world.
+What exists there is not a fixed “seeing/being seen” relationship.
+Just as inhaling and exhaling alternate to form a single breath, seeing and being seen merge, and we become one with the world.

-What emerges in the midst of that breath is a state prior to the birth of words or judgment—a state in which the world and I are not yet separated, a moment of “undifferentiated subject and object,” so to speak.
+What emerges in the very midst of that breath is a state that predates the birth of words and judgment—a state in which the world and I are not yet separate.
+It is, so to speak, a moment of “undifferentiated subject and object.”
 I believe that it is precisely in that moment that the core of the possibilities opened up by a painting lies.

 Tomonari Nakayashiki